-12. Milk Quantity There is no minimum volume of Milk required to be supplied during the Supply Period under this MSA.
+11. Milk Quantity There is no minimum volume of Milk required to be supplied during the Supply Period under this exclusive MSA.
 However, there is a minimum Milk collection of 400 litres, per collection.
-Charges may apply if three consecutive collections occur below 400 litres (refer to clause 7.1 of the General Terms below and Chapter 5 of the Supplier Handbook).
-13. Milk Quality Chapter 4 of the Supplier Handbook contains SDA's quality requirements, including sampling procedures and volume accuracy assurances.
-14. Complaints and Disputes SDA takes your complaints seriously.
+Charges may apply if three consecutive collections occur below 400 litres (refer to clause 6.1 of the General Terms below and Chapter 5 of the Supplier Handbook).
+12. Milk Quality Chapter 4 of the Supplier Handbook contains SDA's quality requirements, including sampling procedures and volume accuracy assurances.
+13. Complaints and Disputes SDA takes your complaints seriously.
 Our internal complaints handling procedure is set out in Chapter 8 of the Supplier Handbook.
-Any disputes under this MSA will be dealt with in accordance with this procedure.
-15. Record Keeping Each of you and SDA are required to keep a record of this MSA, and any variation or termination, for at least six years after the end of the Supply Period.
-D. DOCUMENTS FORMING PART OF THIS MSA 16.
-Components This MSA comprises: this Key Terms document, inclusive of the General Terms set out below; Schedule 1 - the I&amp;I Form; and Schedule 2 - SDA's 2022/23 Supplier Handbook.
+Any disputes under this exclusive MSA will be dealt with in accordance with this procedure.
+14. Record Keeping Each of you and SDA are required to keep a record of this exclusive MSA, and any variation or termination, for at least six years after the end of the Supply Period.
+D. DOCUMENTS FORMING P ART OF THIS MSA 15.
+Components This exclusive MSA comprises: this document, inclusive of the Details section and the Key Terms (set out above) and the General Terms (set out below); Schedule 1 - the I&I Form; and Schedule 2 - SDA's 2023/24 Supplier Handbook.
 If there are any inconsistencies between the above documents, the terms set out in the higher listed document will prevail.